Krutika Desai Roped In To Play Lead Character Gehna In ‘Gauna: Ek Pratha’

-Mumbai, June 29 (IANS) The upcoming romance family-drama series ‘Gauna: Ek Pratha’, will see actress Krutika Desai essaying the lead role of Gehna.’Gauna: Ek Pratha’ focuses on protagonist Gehna’s journey of self-discovery and resilience amidst a bunch of challenges that she must overcome.
+The upcoming romance family-drama series ‘Gauna: Ek Pratha’, will see actress Krutika Desai essaying the lead role of Gehna.
+‘Gauna: Ek Pratha’ focuses on protagonist Gehna’s journey of self-discovery and resilience amidst a bunch of challenges that she must overcome.

 Expressing her excitement in playing the role, Krutika said: “I am thrilled to be a part of Gauna: Ek Pratha!
 This role has been an incredible journey for me, Gehna is a character close to my heart, and I am excited to bring her story to the screen.”